build-trust/ockam/implementations/rust/ockam/ockam_vault/README.md

 Ockam is a library for building devices that communicate securely, privately and trustfully with cloud services and other devices.

-This crate contains the core types of the [Ockam][main-ockam-crate-link] library and is intended for use by crates that provide features and add-ons to the main [Ockam][main-ockam-crate-link] library.
+This crate contains one of the possible implementation of the vault traits in [Ockam Vault core][ockam-vault-core-crate-link] which you can use with [Ockam][main-ockam-crate-link] library.

-The main [Ockam][main-ockam-crate-link] crate re-exports types defined in this crate.
+The main [Ockam][main-ockam-crate-link] has optional dependency on this crate.

 ## Usage